omrijsharon/RL_modules/README.md

 - action.log_pi -> log(sampled probability).
 - action.one_hot -> one hot representation of the action.

-One can append action in a list or push it into ActionMemory class for later training.
+One can append action in a list or push it into ActionMemory class for later training:

+**ActionMemory**

+You can push an action into ActionMemory as a list of actions or as a single action not in a list.

+Examples for implementation:

+1st example:
+- begining of the code:

+actionMem = ActionMemory()
+action_list = []
+- middle of the code:

+action = Action(PolicyNet(state))

+action_list.append(action)
+- end of the code:

+actionMem.push(action_list)

+2nd example:
+- begining of the code:

+actionMem = ActionMemory()

+- middle of the code:

+action = Action(PolicyNet(state))

+actionMem.push(action)